 De Dageraad Housing Complex in Amsterdam, 1922

-De Dageraad (The Dawn) is a complex of workers' housing designed by the architects Piet Kramer and Michel de Klerk in sinuous Amsterdam School style.
-Since 2011, Museum Het Schip has a satellite visitor centre in De Dageraad.
-The centre also hosts an exhibition of the Plan Zuid (Amsterdam South), designed by H.P.
-Berlage, and forms a home base for tours of the Amsterdam School buildings of Amsterdam Zuid.
+De Dageraad (The Dawn) is a complex of workers' housing designed by the architects Piet Kramer and Michel de Klerk in Amsterdam School style.
+Museum Het Schip has a satellite visitor centre in De Dageraad that hosts an exhibition of the Plan Zuid (Amsterdam South), designed by H.P.
+Berlage, and forms a home base for their tours.

 De Papaverhof in The Hague, 1921

 The houses in this court are part of residential complex Daal en Berg, which was built to a design by De Stijl architect Jan Wils.
-The architect was also inspired by F.L.
-Wright's design for the Lexington Terraces in Chicago.
 Papaverhof comprises a total of 128 middle-class homes, which are laid out in a horseshoe-shaped ring around a sunken park.
 The monument is the only residential complex in the world designed on De Stijl principles.

 Museum Het Schip in Amsterdam, 1921

 'Workers’ palace' Het Schip (The Ship), by architect Michel de Klerk, is renowned worldwide.
 It is built in the style of the Amsterdam School, a Dutch version of Art Deco.
 Besides looking like a ship, the building is unconventional from all angles.
-The exterior exudes an air of festivity and consists of bright orange bricks, decked with minarets and a lot of art.
-The building contained 102 dwellings for the working classes, a small meeting hall, a post office and a school.
+The exterior consists of bright orange bricks, decked with minarets and a lot of art.

 Country Residence Museum Jachthuis Sint Hubertus in Otterlo, 1920